paultanger/Fraud_Detection/pair.md

 ### Step 8: Deploy!

-Use the [aws sprint](https://github.com/zipfian/high_performance_python/blob/master/individual.md) as your guide if you need one.
+Use [these instructions](https://github.com/zipfian/project-proposals/blob/master/host_app_on_amazon.md) as your guide if you need one.

 **The data stream is not available to you on AWS.
 Change your web app to display only the predictions of the test set.
 You can also change your app such that the results are not written to a database.**